microsoft/vscode-gradle/README.md

 A Gradle build can have one or more projects.
 Projects are listed in a flat list with the root project listed first, and sub-projects listed alphabetically thereafter.

 When you expand a project, tasks are listed in a tree, grouped by the task group.
-You can toggle the display of the tasks by clicking on the `Show Flat List`/`Show Tree` button in the treeview header.
+You can toggle the display of the tasks by clicking on the `Show Flat List`/`Show Tree` button in the tree view header.

 <img src="images/gradle-tasks-view.png" width="350" alt="Gradle Tasks View" />
 </details>